LEADERS & TEAMS

 GROUNDED IN REAL MARKET EXPERIENCE

 That context matters.
-Because improving team performance especially in financial market environments requires more than general frameworks.
+Improving team performance, especially in financial market environments, requires more than general frameworks.
 It requires an understanding of how behaviour and decision-making interact when the stakes are highest.

 START A CONVERSATION